Tabletop game: Organizations

-Numerous independent, local groups run by gamers exist to play tabletop games.
-Additionally, many colleges have student run organizations pertaining solely to table top gaming.
-The Collegiate Association of Table Top Gamers is one such organization that has a chapters at different schools.
+Additionally, numerous independent, local groups run by gamers exist to play tabletop games.
+Many colleges also have student-run organizations pertaining solely to tabletop gaming, the Collegiate Association of Table Top Gamers being one that has a chapter at various schools.

 Digital tabletop games

 Digital tabletops games are digital variations of tabletop games, which include straight reproductions of existing physical tabletop games, video games that use tabletop game principles as part of their gameplay mechanics, and tabletop simulators that provide a virtual tabletop for conducting tabletop games online.